jasperblues/spring-kotlin/README.md

 ## Spring + Kotlin FAQ

-###What is the simplest way to start a Spring Boot + kotlin application?
+###What is the simplest way to start a Spring Boot + Kotlin application?

 Go to http://start.spring.io/#!language=kotlin, add your dependencies, choose Gradle or Maven and click on "Generate Project" ;-)